ericmjl/essays-on-data-science/docs/people-skills/hiring.md

 That will give you the confidence to know that you possess something special for the team and will be valued accordingly.

-### Expectations mapped to level
+### Expectations mapped to technical level

 Where I work, we have three broad levels of technical folks, in increasing order:

 1. Research Associates (3 levels, including Senior and Principal)
-2. Data scientists (3 levels, including Senior and Principal)
+2. Data Scientists (3 levels, including Senior and Principal)
 3. Fellows (3 levels, including Senior and Distinguished)

-Research Associate ranks are usually for fresh graduates out of Bachelors' or Masters' programs, with the Senior and Principal ranks for longer industry experiences.
+Research Associate ranks are usually for fresh graduates out of Bachelor's or Master's programs, with the Senior and Principal ranks for longer industry experiences.
-Data scientists are for those newly graduated from Ph.D. programs or just finishing their post-doc training without industry experience or Master's graduates with prior industry experience in a related role.
+Data Scientists are for those newly graduated from Ph.D. programs or just finishing their post-doc training without industry experience or Master's graduates with prior industry experience in a related role.
-Here, the Senior and Principal ranks are generally for existing data scientists with a track record of accomplishment in a prior industry role, regardless of prior educational training.
+Here, the Senior and Principal ranks are generally for existing Data Scientists with a track record of accomplishment in a prior industry role, regardless of prior educational training.
 "Fellow" ranks are for highly skilled and experienced individuals who bring technical, domain, and people leadership skills to the table,